All Episodes

 But it appears that they had somebody that was reporting back on information inside the Trump campaign, which would mean that they had a mole connected to people in the Trump campaign or within the Trump campaign, and that person was providing information regularly to the FBI.

-So you wouldn't think that that was happening now, but it appears that it was.
+So, you wouldn't think that that was happening now, but it appears that it was.

-And if this person was also connected to the CIA and was an asset for the CIA, then that would be very interesting as well, because that would tell me one thing that this person could possibly be somebody that is foreign, not just American.
+And if this person was also connected to the CIA and was an asset for the CIA, then that would be very interesting as well, because that would tell me one thing: that this person could possibly be somebody that is foreign, not just American.

-Um so the reporting out there varies on this.
+So, the reporting out there varies on this.

-It could be somebody that is connected to both the CIA and the FBI.
+Could be somebody that is connected to both the CIA and the FBI.

-It's taken a long time to figure it out, but we know that the Pfizer warrants use the Clinton fusion GPS, foreign national Christopher Steele, Russian lie dossier, propaganda doc dossier, to get the Pfizer warrants, it was never verified or corroborated.
+Now, in retrospect, it's taken a long time to figure it out, but we know that the FISA warrants used the Clinton Fusion GPS, foreign national Christopher Steele, Russian lie dossier, propaganda dossier, to get the FISA warrants.

-And then of course they never informed the Pfizer judge, neither in the original application nor in the three subsequent applications, one of which Rod Rosenstein himself signed off on, which I think then he should have recused himself because he's conflicted in other areas, but you know, now we're learning that they might have had an FBI spy inside of the Trump campaign or somebody reporting back to the FBI.
+And then, of course, they never informed the FISA judge, neither in the original application nor in the three subsequent applications, one of which Rod Rosenstein himself signed off on, which I think then he should have recused himself because he's conflicted in other areas.

 This doesn't sound like the United States.